 - Property Taxes- if not paid through mortgage

 - Homeowners/Renters Insurance

 - Car Insurance

-Once you review your statements and list out your expenses, you may be surprised to learn that the little things can add up to big money.
-Don’t blame yourself, racking up debt, especially on things we don’t need, is very typical in our credit card society If we all used cash to pay for everything else, we’d know exactly how much everything added up to…and when we ran out of money, we wouldn’t be able to buy anything else.
+Once you complete this step, you may be surprised to learn that little things can add up to big money.
+Don’t blame yourself.
+Racking up debt, especially on things we don’t need, is very typical in our credit card society.
+If we all used cash to pay for everything else, we’d know exactly how much everything added up to.
+Then, when we ran out of money, we wouldn’t be able to buy anything else.